Oswald Bumke: Career

-On 1 April 1924 Bumke succeeded Emil Kraepelin as the chair of the psychiatry department at the University of Munich and as the director of the University Clinic that Kraepelin had founded in 1904.
+On 1 April 1924, Bumke succeeded Emil Kraepelin as the chair of the psychiatry department at the Ludwig-Maximilians-Universität München and as the director of the University Clinic that Kraepelin had founded in 1904.
 These new appointments arguably made him the most prominent psychiatrist in Germany.
 Kraepelin had retired from these positions in 1922 in order to devote his energies to the German Research Institute for Psychiatry, an independent multidisciplinary institute in Munich that he had founded in 1917 and which had begun formal research activities in April 1918.
 Bumke's ascension to these positions marked a striking generational change of direction in Munich and in German psychiatry as a whole.
 There was a marked professional and personal antipathy between the two men.

 In October 1923, just months before succeeding Kraepelin in Munich, Bumke had delivered a lecture in which he directly cast doubt on the reality of Kraepelin's dementia praecox concept as a natural disease entity.
-What if dementia praecox simply does not exist? he asked, also referring to Kraepelin's disease concept assumptions of "course and outcome" as a "dogma" that had "blocked" the progress of psychiatry.
+"What if dementia praecox simply does not exist?", he asked, also referring to Kraepelin's disease concept assumptions of "course and outcome" as a "dogma" that had "blocked" the progress of psychiatry.
 This lecture appeared in print only 6 weeks before Bumke began his tenure in Munich, thus setting the stage for a heightening of tension between the two men.

 Bumke was considered a gifted speaker and lecturer.
 He was the editor of psychiatric journals and multivolume sets of research reviews that catalogued and summarized the scientific findings of neurology and psychiatry.
 He was skeptical of Kraepelinian disease concepts in psychiatry and, following his old mentor Hoche, preferred to conceptualize them as syndromes or "symptom-complexes."
 He followed the American neurologist and psychiatrist Adolf Meyer in preferring the term "schizophrenic reactions" instead of dementia praecox.
 He was a critic of psychoanalysis as well as of the relevance of experimental psychology in psychiatry.
 He was also a strong critic of the degeneration theory underlying the work of Ernst Rüdin.

-During the 1928-1929 academic year, Bumke served as Rector of the University of Munich.
+During the 1928-1929 academic year, Bumke served as Rector of the Ludwig-Maximilians-Universität München.
 He remained at Munich all through the years of National socialism.
 He was suspended from office in 1946, then after clearance by the Allied occupation forces was reinstated in 1947.
-His memoirs, including a collection of aphorisms, was published in 1952, two years after his death.
+His memoirs, including a collection of aphorisms, were published in 1952, two years after his death.